boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **UDP_AS_RAI_ENABLE**, enable RAI (access stratum), requires 3GPP release 14 supported by the Mobile Network Operator.

 - **UDP_EDRX_ENABLE**, enable eDRX.

+- **STATIONARY_MODE_ENABLE**, enable stationary mode.
+Optimize power consumptio, if device is sationary at one place and is not moved.
+Reduces/removes also HPPLMN searchs (automatic search for higher priorized PLMN).

 - **MODEM_SAVE_CONFIG_THRESHOLD**, threshold to save the modem configuration.
 The modem is switched off and on to save the configuration.